Distributed-Compute-Labs/dcp-client/README.md

    - other entities as necessary
 * provides a JavaScript interface to software developers and other software components for the cryptographic operations needed by the protocol  See https://docs.dcp.dev/specs/wallet-api.

+## Keys and Keystores
+Every application which uses DCP must have an identity to communicate on the network, and to identify itself to the scheduler.
+An identity keystore, generally named `id.keystore`, can be downloaded from the DCP Portal at https://portal.distributed.computer/, under the "Your Keys to DCP".
+This key can be revoked at any time, and is safe to share without an encrypted passphrase.

+Each end-user who is deploying work on the Distributed Computer must have a bank account on the portal in order to pay for their work.
+A bank account keystore, generally named `default.keystore`, can be downloaded from the Accounts tab.
+This keystore should be created with a password; this keystore grants "withdraw" access to said bank account, and it cannot be revoked!
+Should you lose control of a bank keystore, you should immediately transfer the funds into a different bank account and delete the account.

+To use keystores with Node.js, place in them the `.dcp` directory under your home directory.
+If you are writing a browser application, place `id.keystore` in the same directory as your web application.
+Users will be automatically prompted via a modal dialog box to supply their bank account credentials when necessary.
+It is also possible to provide keystores via other means, such as the Windows Register, `/etc` files on UNIX platforms, etc.

+*Note*: We are improving this workflow so that end-users can eventually be unaware of the existence of keystores, however the flow in this section will be preserved for backward compatibility.
+Future versions of DCP will also allow application developers or owners to pay for work instead of their users.

+## Exposed Third-Party modules
+Versions of the following modules are used by dcp-client and are automatically available to Node.js programs after the dcp-client bundle has been initialized:
+ - ethereumjs-util
+ - ethereumjs-wallet
+ - ethereumjs-tx
+ - bignumber.js
+ - socket.io-client

 ## Glossary

 <!-- TITLE: Glossary -->